fredrikaverpil/hatch-playground/README.md

 # and so on...
 ```

-🍌 it's likely a good idea to pin some important development dependencies to their major versions.
+🍌 it's likely a good idea to range-pin some important development dependencies to their major versions.

 Update these dependencies manually from time to time, if you pin them in any way.
 Check what is outdated using pip: